OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 Content-Type: text/html; charset=ISO-8859-1
 ```

-If the tester gets a “405 Method not allowed” or “501 Method Unimplemented”, the target (application/framework/language/system/firewall) is working correctly.
-If a “200” response code comes back, and the response contains no body, it's likely that the application has processed the request without authentication or authorization and further testing is warranted.

-If the tester thinks that the system is vulnerable to this issue, they should issue CSRF-like attacks to exploit the issue more fully:
+If the system appears vulnerable, issue CSRF-like attacks such as the following to exploit the issue more fully:

 - HEAD /admin/createUser.php?member=myAdmin
-- HEAD /admin/changePw.php?member=myAdmin&passwd=foo123&confirm=foo123
+- PUT /admin/changePw.php?member=myAdmin&passwd=foo123&confirm=foo123
-- HEAD /admin/groupEdit.php?group=Admins&member=myAdmin&action=add
+- CATS /admin/groupEdit.php?group=Admins&member=myAdmin&action=add

 With some luck, using the above three commands - modified to suit the application under test and testing requirements - a new user would be created, a password assigned, and made an administrator, all using blind request submission.